daniellembecker/DanielleBecker_Lab_Notebook/_posts/2020-11-20-Ahyacinthus-Early-Life-History-Respirometry.md

 Plates were filled with filtered seawater and sealed with glass coverslips.

-Photographs of notebooks can be found here LIVE LINK.
+Photographs of notebooks can be found here [Notebook Photos] (https://github.com/AHuffmyer/EarlyLifeHistory_Energetics/tree/master/Ahya2020/Notebook)

 Temperature was measured in air and in a well before and at the end of the run.
 Temperatures were between 25-28C.

 In all SDR 641 plates, sensor B6 was broken and excluded from analysis.
 Wells with bubbles or other problems were excluded from analysis.

-Metadata of all runs can be found here LIVE LINK.
+Metadata of all runs can be found here [Respirometry metadata] (https://github.com/AHuffmyer/EarlyLifeHistory_Energetics/blob/master/Ahya2020/Data/Respiration/Resp_Sample_Info.csv)

 All runs were completed between 1000 and 1300 on each sampling day.